worthington10TW/ElasticsearchBrownBag/PITCHME.md

 ---

-# What we will cover
+## What we will cover

 - Overview of Elasticsearch
 - Useful terminology
 - How to get up and running
-- Ingesting data
+- Index some documents
 - What is Kibana and why do I care?
 - How to improve search results
 - How our queries can impact performance
   - And how to test it

 ---

-# This session
+## This session

 - Overview of Elasticsearch
 - Useful terminology
 - How to get up and running
-- Ingesting data
+- Index some documents

 ---

-# Prerequisites
+## Prerequisites

 (If you want to code along)

 - Docker
 - Bash (For windows machines see [git bash](https://gitforwindows.org/))
-- Python (Maybe)
+- dotnet core in C# (If you want to dive into the code)

 ---

-# Our example data set
+## Our example data set

 ThoughtWorks university
 Trainers and students

 ---

-# What is Elasticsearch?
+## What is Elasticsearch?

 Elasticsearch is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
 As the heart of the Elastic Stack, it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.

 ---

-# What is Elasticsearch?
+### Simply put

 Stores data
 Organises data